paldhous/ucsc/2020/multimedia-journalism/md/static-charts-r.md

 #### Some practice with ggplot2

-Make the following charts from the California kindergarten immunization data:
+Make the following charts from the California kindergarten immunization data.
+For the first one, you'll need to group by year alone; for the second you'll need to filter the data for the largest five counties by enrollment, as in the previous class:

 ![](./img/static_charts_r_22.png)